apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-use_gpus.md

 ```

 MXNet requries that users explicitly move data between devices.
 But several operators such as `print`, and `asnumpy`, will implicitly move data to main memory.

+## Choosing GPU Ids
+If you have multiple GPUs on your machine, MXNET can access each of them through 0-indexing.
+As you saw before, the first GPU was accessed using `npx.gpu(1)`, and the second using `npx.gpu(1)`.
+This extends to however many GPUs your machine has.
+So if your machine has 8 GPUs, the last GPU is accessed using `npx.gpu(7)`.
+This allows you to select what GPUs to use for operations and training.
+You might find it particularly useful when you want to training multiple networks on separate GPUs.

 ## Run an operation on a GPU